Anna Gould: Personal life

+Prior to her societal debut, Miss Gould attended the Ogontz Seminary, a girls' school in the suburbrs of Philadelphia.
 On March 14, 1895, she married Paul Ernest Boniface de Castellane (1867–1932), elder son and heir apparent of the Marquis of Castellane, in Manhattan, New York.
 He was commonly referred to as Boniface de Castellane with the nickname "Boni" and used the courtesy title of Count of Castellane (Comte de Castellane).
 Before their divorce, Boni and Anna had five children together: